18 Jul The Four Categories of Traffic

 When your researching into crowdfunding, and the campaigns that have raised millions of dollars, it is easy to get disheartened and wonder where all that money came from, those guys must have had a full staff team working for months to get that much traffic.

 Well, you’re not completely wrong.
 There are typically hundreds of sources that can lead to sales, but it can mostly be misleading.
-When researching those hundreds of sources, you may realise that they all fit into four different categories, and they generate the majority of funds for campaigns.
+When researching those hundreds of sources, you may realize that they all fit into four different categories, and they generate the majority of funds for campaigns.

 Understanding them will make your marketing a lot easier, it will let you focus on the area that will get you the most funding, saving you time and effort, which are very valuable.